-The resort is very nice.
-All accommodation is in villas.
+This will be our 3rd visit to this very nice resort.
+It has an 18 hole golf course, professional golf shop, restaurant and a large pool with accommodation in villas.
 The villas come in 2 bedroom units with a shared living room, if any groups want to share together.
-It has a large pool.

 Annie 'Agony Aunt' M